Shampoo Planet: Inspiration

-The novel is about the generation after the X generation.
-The primary character, Tyler, is a "Global Teen", what was popularly labeled in the media as Generation Y. They are the children of the hippy generation, who "react by loving corporations, and they don't mind wearing ties.
+The novel is about the generation after Coupland's X generation (the latter of which is now often described as Generation Jones).
+The primary character, Tyler, is a "Global Teen", those "under 25" in 1991 (who ironically came to be known as Generation X in the media).
+They are the children of the hippie generation, who "react by loving corporations, and they don't mind wearing ties.
 To them, Ronald Reagan is emperor".
 They exist in a globally connected world marked out by advertising and corporate power.
-They are optimistic when compared with their siblings in the X Generation.
+They are optimistic when compared with their siblings in the Jones/original X Generation.
 However, they do not have experience with leaders who show care for other people.
-"I still remember Jimmy Carter.
+Said Coupland: "I still remember Jimmy Carter.
 I still remember Pierre Trudeau.
 I still remember a time when society cared about other people.
 But there's nothing in these kids' databases to show that there are other options, that it wasn't always dog eat dog.
 Older people have to somehow convince young people that better things are possible."